tryashtar/nbs-functions/README.md

 > How do I make a data pack?

 In the future, I'd like this application to automatically create a data pack for you if you simply choose to save in your world.
 Until then, a data pack goes world's `datapacks` folder.
 Create a folder with any name, then create a folder called `data` inside of that.
-Also create a file called `pack.mcmeta` with these contents: `{"pack":{"pack_format":1,"description": "NBS"}}`.
+Also create a file called `pack.mcmeta` with these contents: `{"pack":{"pack_format":1,"description":"NBS"}}`.